WordPress/gutenberg/packages/components/src/radio-control/README.md

 **User control**

 In most interactions, a user should be able to undo and redo their actions.
-With most selection controls you can un-choose a selection, but in this instance you cannot click or tap a selected radio button to deselect it — selecting is a final action.
+With most selection controls you can un-choose a selection, but in this instance you cannot click or tap a selected radio button to deselect it—selecting is a final action.
 The finality isn’t conveyed when none are selected by default.
 Selecting a radio button by default communicates that the user is required to choose one in the set.

 **Expediting tasks**